warmist/scripts/docs/prioritize.rst

 ==========

 .. dfhack-tool::
-    :summary: Set jobs of specified types to high priority.
+    :summary: Automatically boost the priority of selected job types.
     :tags: fort auto jobs

 This tool can force specified types of jobs to get assigned and completed as